Land Preservation

 Easements purchased by Bucks County: 728 acres

-Easements purchases by Buckingham or by the county or township jointly: 3389 acres
+Easements purchased by Buckingham township and Bucks County jointly: 3515 acres

 Preserved through use of Transfer of Development Rights: 505 acres